MedVisBonn/bonndit/README.rst

 Features
 --------

-* :code:`get_fodfs.py`: Script to calculate response functions and fiber orientation distribution functions(fODFs) from the diffusion signal.
+* :code:`mtdeconv`: Script to calculate response functions and fiber orientation distribution functions(fODFs) from the diffusion signal.

 Getting Started
 ---------------